peaclab/PACT/README.md

 https://xyce.sandia.gov/downloads/_assets/documents/Users_Guide.pdf

-Note that, to run parallel simulation on a sever, users need to start an interactive seesion by running _qrsh_ or _qsh_.
+Note that, to run parallel simulation on a Linux sever, users need to start an interactive seesion by running _qrsh_ or _qsh_.
 Or, users can submit batch jobs by using _qsub_.

 # Example Test Cases:
 We have provided several test cases for the users to test.